 Every August our family heads out to the farm and we go tomato picking.

 This year was no exception, but our trip to the farm didn’t turn out quite the way we had planned.

-I tell all about that funny day here: “Rotten Tomato Picking“.
+I tell you all about that fun day here: “Rotten Tomato Picking“.

 To sum it up quickly, the tomatoes up there were not picked by us, but they were certainly still salsa worthy.

 Usually, after we get our tomatoes home, we lay them out on the counter and sort them according to who’s the ripest.

 Those are the guys we use for our salsa.